 Q: Can a participant find a comparable lab outside Cobb County for drug screening?
-A: No. All screening must be done at the Cobb County lab.
-The practice of allowing outside screening became unmanageable and has been discontinued.
+A: Generally, no. In most circumstances, screening will be done at the Cobb County lab.
+However, upon a showing of good cause after a full discussion with the Pretrial Coordinator, alternative arrangements for screening may be approved.
+It should be noted that prior approval is required, absent extenuating circumstances.